Peter Leeds Penny Stocks Facebook

 At the same time, you will be subject to higher commissions from your broker and may not have access to the same information that is available for U.S. based penny stocks.

-Certainly there are a great deal of Canadian penny stocks to choose from, but if you are not able to find the best penny stocks to invest in among the U.S. markets, what makes you think that you will be able to do so on foreign exchanges?
+Certainly there are a great deal of Canadian penny stocks to choose from, but if you are not able to find great penny stocks to buy in the U.S. markets, what makes you think that you will be able to do so on foreign exchanges?

 Should I invest in international penny stocks?